cxzleslie/heatmaps/README.md

 # heatmaps
-In this project, I am investigating the digital presence of Yara's products within each country across 2021 to 2022.
-Furthermore, due to the large amount of data I am dealing with, I wanted to minimize the amount of manual work if possible.
+This project dives into the digital presence of Yara's products within each country across 2021 & 2022.
+The aim of this project is to automate the creation of heatmaps/choropleths as much as possible, reducing manual data entry work.

-Therefore, I created a Python code which reduces the number of steps as much as possible to create a heatmap, or choropleth

-Some libraries that I used include: pandas, geopandas, shapely, numpy, seaborn and matplotlib
+Libraries & packages used include: pandas, geopandas, shapely, numpy, seaborn and matplotlib

 All of my country shapefiles were obtained from https://data.humdata.org/